Luzifer/s3sync/README.md

 - Static binary, no dependencies required
 - Sync files only if required (judged by MD5 checksum)
+- Using multiple threads to upload the transfer is quite fast
 - Optionally delete files at target
 - Optionally make files public on sync (only if file needs sync)
 - Sync local-to-s3, s3-to-local, local-to-local or s3-to-s3